chelate/MatisseCytometry.jl/README.md

 > It is the eye of ignorance that assigns a fixed and unchangeable color to every object” - Paul Gauguin

+### Example output

+Example image generated from a randomly generated color scheme with 10 random colors.
+Original data comes from the Bodenmiller [2023 Imaging Workshop](https://github.com/BodenmillerGroup/ImagingWorkshop2023).

 ![example from breast / colon cancer imc dataset](https://github.com/chelate/MatisseCytometry.jl/assets/42802644/16e677c1-ab62-41e7-9dbf-2114c24d7a82)

 ## Directions:

-Before anything, download *juliaup*, the julia installer: "https://github.com/JuliaLang/juliaup"
+To use julia, download *juliaup*, the julia installer: "https://github.com/JuliaLang/juliaup"

 and make sure you can run julia.
 A start menu shortcut should appear in windows.